 Since all the vehicles from the once vast Rassokha vehicle Cemetery have now been cut up for scrap, Buriakivka is likely the largest collection of vehicles left in the Zone.
 I suspect many are also on borrowed time.
 The metal itself is not radioactive, even if fission isotopes have been dispersed onto it, and those isotopes can be separated, mostly with detergents if someone chooses to take the time and effort.

 Two battered BAT-M Soviet bulldozers greeted us at the entrance to the yard.
-We had 20 minutes here, we must not step off the concrete and cannot touch any of the vehicles.
+We had 20 minutes here and were sternly instructed not to step off the concrete or touch any of the vehicles.

 The bright metal remains of numerous Soviet helicopter fuselages sat scattered atop lines of rusting trucks (many ZIL 131 & ZIL 157) and armoured personnel carriers (including BTR-60).
 Most of the vehicles were daubed with a number, the highest I noted being 395.
 Engines, had in most cases been removed.